Simply put, automation is a digital process where repetitive tasks are assigned to a computer program.

 - Improve customer service

-The first step in preparing your field service organisation for challenges and competition in the times to come is to be aware of these upcoming trends.
-Leverage field service automation technology to enhance bottom line results and forge a distinct identity on the market.
-So we’ve asked the experts for you!
+The first step in preparing your field service organisation for challenges and competition in the times to come is to be aware of these upcoming trends, and who better to hear from than experts in the field?

 Donnie Shelton of Coalmarch/Forgely